 NWO Veni grant awarded to Alice Murphy

-The Netherlands Organisation for Scientific Research (NWO) has awarded Dr. Alice Murphy of Erasmus School of Philosophy with an individual NWO Veni grant.
+The Dutch Research Council (NWO) has awarded Dr. Alice Murphy of Erasmus School of Philosophy with an individual NWO Veni grant.
 The NWO Veni grant, of up to 320.000 euros, is awarded to excellent researchers who have recently obtained their PhD to conduct independent research and develop their ideas for a period of three years.
 Laureates are at the start of their scientific careers and display a striking talent for scientific research.

-Alice Murphy is currently a postdoctoral fellow in philosophy of science at the Munich Center for Mathematical Philosophy (MCMP).
+Alice Murphy is currently a postdoctoral fellow in philosophy of science at the Munich Center for Mathematical Philosophy (MCMP) in Munich.
 She joined the center after receiving her PhD (2020) from the University of Leeds, UK.

 Murphy will join Erasmus School of Philosophy in Fall 2024, to work on her NWO Veni project.